sagemath/sage-archive-2023-02-01/README.md

 Docker Images
 -------------

-You can also have a look at our docker images to run Sage.
+You can also have a look at our Docker images to run Sage.
-To use these images [install docker](https://www.docker.com/community-edition#/download) and follow the instructions on [our Docker Hub page](https://hub.docker.com/r/sagemath/sagemath/).
+To use these images [install Docker](https://www.docker.com/community-edition#/download) and follow the instructions on [our Docker Hub page](https://hub.docker.com/r/sagemath/sagemath/).

 More Detailed Instructions to Build from Source